 We're onto you.

 There are guys (and gals!) out there who don't wear wedding rings.
-Some of them have never had a ring (weird hand-fasting ceremonies, etc), and some just choose not to encircle the fourth finger on their left hand with a hunk of precious or semi-precious metal.
+Some of them have never had a ring and some just choose not to encircle the fourth finger on their left hand with a hunk of precious or semi-precious metal.

 I'm sure you know a few of them and their reasoning may even make sense.
 But a lot of the rationale is BS and doesn't really hold up in the light of day.
 Here are our top ten excuses for not wearing a wedding ring after getting married, all of which are pretty awful:

 1. Insurance is expensive and feels like a rip-off.